 About Dr. Freund

-HI, I’m Rachel Freund, a licensed psychologist who started Confluence Behavioral Health after working for over a decade in large healthcare organizations.
-I earned my PhD in 2010 from the APA-accredited clinical psychology program at the University of New Mexico in Albuquerque.
-I have worked with adults in a range of clinical settings, from inpatient facilities to general outpatient behavioral health to primary care.
-See CV.
+HI, I’m Rachel Freund, a licensed psychologist who launched into private practice after working for over a decade in large healthcare organizations.
+I have been providing clinical services since 2005, and earned my PhD in 2010 from the APA-accredited clinical psychology program at the University of New Mexico in Albuquerque.
+I have worked with adults in a range of clinical settings and I have extensive and specialized training in therapies that target post-traumatic stress, sleep problems, anxiety disorders, and substance use problems.
+I’m a member of the Washington State Psychological Association and the Association for Contextual Behavioral Science.
+In addition to serving adults in WA State, I have authority to practice telepsychology in PSYPACT states.

 MY interest in human behavior is interwoven with my fascination in and inspiration from the natural world.
 I am naturally curious and drawn to the stories and lives of others—complex, rich, interesting, relatable, connected.
-I believe we each have experiences that deserve to be voiced, acknowledged, and appreciated; I bring my personal values of compassion, curiosity, and present-centeredness into therapeutic interactions.
+I believe we each have experiences that deserve to be voiced, acknowledged, and appreciated.
+I dedicate myself to client care and bring compassion, curiosity, and present-centeredness into therapeutic interactions.
 I tend to be gentle and supportive, yet direct and goal-oriented, and I find that a sense of humor and gratitude are worth a lot in working through life’s difficulties.
-I am passionate about helping others and generally making the world a better place for everyone.
-I want to help my clients suffer less and fully live their best lives.
+My passion for making the world a better place for everyone shows up in my work to help clients suffer less and fully live their best lives.

 • "Love takes off the masks we fear we cannot live without and know we cannot live within."